rauc/rauc/docs/reference.rst

 For more information about using the casync support of RAUC, refer to :ref:`casync-support`.

+``install-args``
+  Allows to specify additional arguments that will be passed to casync when installing an update.
+For example it can be used to include additional seeds or stores.

 ``storepath``
   Allows to set the path to use as chunk store path for casync to a fixed one.
   This is useful if your chunk store is on a dedicated server and will be the